DanMGocan/income_predictor-TU082-1-/notes.md

 capital gains or losses as the exact values might not be present inside the trained model

-Put together chart of data transition
+Put together chart of data transition in .ppt, to see how data is moved and modified (???)

+Export all information as an .html document

+Code that is easily adaptable with minimal modification